liviur/LRGooglePlusClient/README.md

 The less code you duplicate and write - the less bugs you will have.

 ### Google Plus SDK version:
-This version has currently been tested against Google Plus SDK 1.5.1
+This version has currently been tested against Google Plus SDK 1.5.1 and 1.7.0

 ## Integration
 1. Copy LRGooglePlusClient into your project